top of page

 Is working from home becoming a pain in the neck?
 Simple stretching can help.

 Are you feeling the strain of working from home?
 Are you missing your office chair?
-For many, the aches and pains are creeping in so to help The Modern Ergonomist has curated a list of essential stretches to ensure you don’t feel the strain.
+For many, the aches and pains are creeping in, so to help, throughout the day, The Modern Ergonomist has curated a list of essential stretches to ensure you don’t feel the strain.

-We have been working from home for a number of weeks now and this set to continue even as lockdown measures are eased in many countries.
+We have been working from home for a number of weeks now, and this is set to continue even as lockdown measures are eased in many countries.
 We are moving even less and sitting for even longer than when we are in the office.
-Regular movement, throughout the day, is one of the best ways to combat musculoskeletal aches and pains.
+This sedentary lifestyle can lead to a host of musculoskeletal aches and pains.
+Regular movement, throughout the day, is not just a good idea, it's a necessity to combat these issues.

-As humans we are designed to move, but with no commute, less distractions, impromptu coffees or a walk at lunchtime we have increased the number of hours we’re sitting for.
-To make-up for our lack of face-to-face interaction, we are turning to video conferencing for both work and social gatherings, but this only encourages us to be more sedentary, adding to the strain on our necks and our mental health.
+As humans, we are designed to move and interact.
+But with no commute, fewer distractions, impromptu coffees, or a walk at lunchtime, we have increased the number of hours we sit for.
+To make up for our lack of face-to-face interaction, we are turning to video conferencing for both work and social gatherings.
+However, this only encourages us to be more sedentary, adding to the strain on our necks and our mental health.
+It's crucial to find a balance and incorporate movement into our daily routines.

-Ensuring that your workstation is set up correctly is important, as discussed in a previous post but even with the perfect set up, sitting and typing at your computer for long periods has an affect on your whole body.
-It tightens the muscles at the front of the body, reduces hip mobility, as well as tightening your lower back and neck muscles as they try to balance out your posture.
-How do you ensure that you are moving often enough when stuck at home?
+As discussed in a previous post, it is important to ensure that your workstation is set up correctly.
+However, even with the perfect set-up, sitting and typing at your computer for long periods affects your whole body.
+It tightens the muscles at the front of the body, reduces hip mobility, and tightens your lower back and neck muscles as they try to balance out your posture.
+How do you ensure you are moving often enough when stuck at home?

-The Modern Ergonomist has put together a selection of stretches to target the muscles most susceptible to tightening.
-To really feel the benefit you need to complete these regularly, at least a couple of times a day, so plan them into your day to ensure you do them or set a reminder.
+The Modern Ergonomist has curated a selection of stretches to target the muscles most susceptible to tightening.
+To feel the benefit, you must complete these regularly, at least a couple of times a day, so plan them for your day to ensure you do them or set a reminder.

 These exercises will help to: